Languages of Catalonia

 - Catalan B1 required (for courses of the Catalan Philology bachelor’s degree)

 - Occitan B1 required (for courses of Occitan Studies bachelor’s degree)

 - Spanish B2 required (for courses of Hispanic Philology bachelor’s degree)

 - English B2 required (for courses of English Studies bachelor’s degree)

 - Spanish B2 highly recommended for clinical internships

 Courses in English

+The UdL encourages all the incoming mobility students to take adavantage of their stay in Lleida to learn the local languages.
 Two weeks before lectures begin, the Language Institute organises an elementary course in Catalan, as well as other orientation activities.
 Spanish and Catalan courses for exchange students are also organised during the academic year to complement their studies.
-Complete information about Spanish and Catalan language courses is available as well as other resources to improve these languages are available at the web site of the Language Institute.
+Complete information about Spanish and Catalan language courses as well as other resources to improve these languages are available at the web site of the Language Institute.